chowdhurySudip/fieldbook/FIREBASE_AUTH_SETUP.md

 ## Current Status: ✅ Firestore Connected, ❌ Auth Setup Required

 Great news!
 Your **Firestore connection is working perfectly**.
-You just need to enable Anonymous Authentication in the Firebase Console.
+You just need to enable Email/Password Authentication in the Firebase Console.

 ## 🚨 Quick Fix for Auth Error

 You're getting the error: `Firebase: Error (auth/admin-restricted-operation)`

-This means Anonymous Authentication is not enabled in your Firebase project.
+This means Email/Password Authentication is not enabled in your Firebase project.

 ### Step-by-Step Fix: